ituglib/gmake/MANUAL.md

     $SYSTEM.SYSTEM.TAL/IN source,OUT $s.#hold/

+Object file names can be unqualified if a CLASS SEARCH DEFINE is provided to GMAKE as described above.

 Each step in a recipe must be an executable program that can be run directly.
 If you need to run a TACL MACRO, you must use TACL explicitly with the MACRO run through an `IN` file.
 The following run options are currently supported and